GumusLab/phosnetvis-docs/docs/tutorials/KEA.md

 ### Step #3

-**Upload Data & Run Analysis:** After you have the dataset file, navigate to the "Upload Data & Run Analysis" section on the KEA page.
+**Upload Data & Run Analysis:** After you have the dataset file, navigate to the "Upload Data & Run Analysis" section on the fKSEA page.
 Click on the "Browse" button and select the file you downloaded in step 1.
 Then click on the "Run" button to start the analysis.

 ![](../../assets/images/kea-tutorial/kea-step3.gif)